 * overseas markets; economic influences on investment markets;

 * personal investment;

 * valuation of individual investments;

 The aim of this module is to develop the student's ability to apply a wide range of key actuarial concepts in simple traditional and non-traditional situations.
 Outline syllabus includes: how to do a professional job; contract design; modelling; data; setting assumptions; expenses; pricing and financing strategies; valuing liabilities; accounting and disclosure; surplus and surplus management; sources of risks; risks in benefit schemes; pricing and insurance risks; the risk management process; risk management tools; capital management and monitoring experience.

 Students, either individually or as part of a group, will be assigned a project on an area of actuarial research.
-For each project, the students will be required to process and analyse information, form conclusions, and produce a written report in Latex that contains a review of existing literature on the particular topic, and a contribution to the knowledge and understanding of that particular area of research and a coherent account thereof in LaTex, either as an individual or as part of a group.
+For each project, the students will be required to process and analyse information, form conclusions, and produce an individual written report in LaTex that contains a review of existing literature on the particular topic, and to produce a piece of work in the assigned area of research and a coherent account thereof in LaTex, either as an individual or as part of a group.

 Introduction: Machine learning and data visualisation with R.

 Classification and prediction: Generalised linear model (GLM), linear discrimination analysis (LDA), k-nearest neighbors (KNN).
 R-based worked examples.

 Resampling methods: Cross-validation (CV) and bootstrap.
 R-based worked examples.